 - It can be time-consuming.
 Those businesses that simply create a Facebook ad without taking the time to plan their strategy, flow integration, goals, and objectives will ultimately waste their money.

 - It can be difficult to set metrics and define your ROI.
 The medium offers great opportunities for business, however, since there are only a few direct conversions it is hard to figure out exactly how it is profiting your brand.

-The two mediums should be used hand in hand as social networking can help build a strong brand awareness and establish credibility, while search is a great tool for creating conversions.
+The two mediums should be used hand in hand as digital advertising can help build strong brand awareness and establish credibility, while the search is a great tool for creating conversions.
 When used in concert, social media and search can help you reach your target audience and ultimately generate return business.